grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Fewer than ten nautical miles."

 "Shit.
 Ah fucking well.
-Up we go boys!
+Up we go, boys!
 Hemi, want to let some air into my girl?"

 A few minutes later a loud hiss pushed through the boat as Hemi opened up the compressed air into the main ballast tanks.
 The _Prospect_ rose slowly until it bobbed with its deck awash at the surface.

 [//]: # (### They run diesels on the surface, with the bilge pumps --- noisily)

 Percy popped the hatch and climbed up to the bridge under a still-dark sky that was just beginning to lighten in the east.
-The oily water remained black around them, and bits of floating refuse and wood lay across the deck and in the water, but there were distinctly fewer of the large shadowed ship hulls in the dimly visible sea.
+The oily water remained black around them, and bits of floating refuse and wood lay across the deck and in the water, but there were distinctly fewer of the large, shadowed ship hulls in the dimly visible sea.

-In the pre-dawn light Percy scanned around with a pair of binoculars.
-Not seeing anything of note on the first pass, she circled around the horizon a second time.
+In the pre-dawn light, Percy scanned around with a pair of binoculars.
+Not seeing anything of note on the first pass, she circled the horizon a second time.
 There was nothing out there to see except the gray gradient field of the sky meeting the black field of the water.

 She called below and a minute later came the familiar whine of the compressed air turning over the diesels.
 The engines fired and a chugging black smoke rose above the sail behind her.
 As the big diesels spun their turbines, she could almost feel the power flooding back into all the systems of her boat that depended on it.